For a complete list of Sausalito Winterfest Events (and there are a lot of them) please scroll down the page!

 Note: Some 2017 dates below are tentative until confirmed by the organizers.

 Insiders Tip: Visitors during the Holidays get 3 hours of free parking at the parking meters in downtown Sausalito, which have signs on them to allay your fears about this being real and not an Internet hoax.
 The parking lots charge fees as usual.
 Coming to Sausalito is way better than spending $28 for parking in San Francisco to buy a $19 gift at Union Square!

-One word of warning: If you see giant Gingerbread Men (or Women) like the ones at the left strolling the streets of Sausalito, perhaps even singing Holiday carols and spreading good cheer, do not be alarmed.
-Do not alter your normal routine for alcohol consumption nor increase your previous dosage of any medication.
+One word of warning: If you see giant Gingerbread Men (or Women) like the ones at the left strolling the streets of Sausalito spreading good cheer, do not be alarmed.
+Do not alter your normal routine levels of alcohol consumption nor increase your previous dosage of any medication.
 This is normal here and you’re gonna be just fine.

 Getting all these “small town America” events coordinated represents a lot of clever (and hard) work by people at the City of Sausalito, the Sausalito Chamber of Commerce, the Sausalito Woman’s Club, Sausalito On the Waterfront and more.
 Bravo to everyone at these and other groups who do so much to enrich our local Holidays!

 Sausalito Winterfest 2017 (Friday Dec.
 8 – Sunday Dec.
 10)

 Winterfest is the centerpiece of Sausalito’s small-town Holiday traditions, combining both long-time local activities like the Lighted Boat Parade and Fireworks with more recent additions like a free children’s activities day and a Friday-night charity gala that raises money for kids’ programs.
 You can enjoy much of the fun for free, or attend more formal parties and events that benefit those charities.